Domaine Ogereau - Quarts de Chaume La Martinière 2018 (50 cl)

 About the estate:

-Vincent Ogereau works alongside his son Emmanuel, who has a solid international background and is determined to continue producing great terroir-driven Chenin wines, both dry and sweet.
-The estate rigorously harvests healthy grapes (without botrytis on the dry wines) and offers a wide range of consistent wines in three colors, reflecting the mosaic of schist soils.
-One example is the Bonnes Blanches terroir, which produces one of the most complete and smooth Coteaux-du-Layon wines, improving over a minimum of fifteen years.
-Clos Le Grand Beaupréau (on the wind-blown sands at the top of the Épiré hill) and L'Enthousiasme (a sandstone vein at the top of the Épiré hill) are among the most ambitious whites in the appellation.
-A plot of Chenin was planted in 2017 on a Carboniferous rock hillside in Ardenay, in order to explore a new expression of Anjou white wine.
+Vincent Ogereau works alongside his son Emmanuel, who brings a solid international background to the business and is determined to continue the tradition of producing great terroir-driven Chenin wines, both dry and sweet.
+The estate meticulously harvests healthy grapes (free of botrytis in the dry wines) and offers a broad, consistent range of red, white, and rosé wines that reflect the mosaic of schist soils.
+Notable among these is the Bonnes Blanches terroir, which produces one of the most complete and velvety Coteaux-du-Layon wines, capable of aging for at least fifteen years.
+Clos Le Grand Beaupréau (on the wind-blown sands at the summit of the Épiré hill) and L'Enthousiasme (a sandstone vein at the top of the Épiré hill) rank among the appellation’s most ambitious whites.
+A plot of Chenin was planted in 2017 on a Carboniferous rock hillside in Ardenay to explore a new expression of Angevin white wine.